Does any of this sound familiar?

 - You are interested in learning more about the Truth of the Gospel.

 I could go on, but if any of these apply to you, you are in the right place.
 Grace in Color is dedicated to being a safe place for you to learn new creative skills, regardless of your current expertise.
-It is also a source of encouragement as you discover new ways to incorporate your faith into your art.
+It is also a source of encouragement as you discover new ways to grow in your faith through artistic expressions.

 Stick around if anything sounds like fun.